 The Greenback was already climbing higher several hours before Trump began to speak.
 And that was due to higher rate expectations after Fed officials stoked expectations for a March rate hike.

 To be more specific, odds for a March rate hike spiked close to 80% before settling at 62% later, according to the CME Group’s Fedwatch Tool.
-By the way, if you don’t know what this tool is about or how to read it, you can check out my nifty primer for it here.

 As to what drove that spike, market analysts were pretty much unanimous in pointing to New York Fed President William Dudley’s comment in a CNN interview that “the case for monetary policy tightening has become a lot more compelling,” as well as San Francisco Federal President John Williams’ comment that “a rate increase is very much on the table for serious consideration at our March meeting” and Philadelphia Fed President Patrick Harker’s statement that he sees “three hikes as appropriate for 2017, assuming things stay on track.”